-Some of the applications of environmental chemistry are mentioned below.
+Some applications of environmental chemistry are mentioned below.

-- Environmental Chemistry studies the risk factors of all the chemicals in-depth so as to get a solution for the safety purpose of the environment.
+- Environmental Chemistry studies the risk factors of all the chemicals in-depth to get a solution for the safety purpose of the environment.

 - It is applied in the study of new products and their effects on the environment.